nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets-filters.md

 Snippets are configured using the `SnippetsFilter` API, but are disabled by default due to their complexity and security implications.

-To use Snippets, set the `nginxGateway.snippetsFilters.enable` command line argument to true.

 Snippets have the following disadvantages:

 - _Complexity_.
 Snippets require you to: